Allergy Management Tips

 • Late evening: Pollen typically settles as temperatures drop

-• Dry, windy days: Wind carries pollen further and keeps it airborne longer
+• Dry, windy days: Wind carries pollen further and keeps it airborne

 Protective Gear